r-ym/r-ym.github.io/_books/the_lives_of_a_cell.md

 ---
-"\uFEFFauthors": Lewis Thomas
+author: Lewis Thomas
 title: The Lives of a Cell
-layout: post
+layout: book
 ---